jinglingxing/Oscar/README.md

 # Oscar
 ### Reasons for not cloning the oscarlib
-Since the official oscarlib(https://bitbucket.org/oscarlib/oscar/wiki/Home) on github is not updated for many years, I would like to only share the files I changed in Oscar for my master project.
-In the following paragraphs, I will simply explain what I changed.<br />
+Since the official oscarlib(https://bitbucket.org/oscarlib/oscar/wiki/Home) on github is not updated for many years, I would like to only share the main files I changed in Oscar for my master project.
+In the following paragraphs, I will simply explain what I mainly changed.<br />

 ### Changed in compact table